Great Family Fun

 Mon and Tues Closed

 Wed 3:30 till 10 lanes available till 6

 Thur - Sat 11am till 10 lanes available

 Sun 1pm till 9pm lanes available All Day

 STARTS THIS SEPT EVERYONE PLAYS!!!!!ages 5-7, 8-12, 13 and up.

 INSTRUCTION / COMPETITION / FUN

-Eastern Shore Lanes, GIFT CARD makes a great gift for any occasion!
+Eastern Shore Lanes, GIFT CARDS makes a great all year long gift!!!
 Available in any amount.
 Purchase one at the front desk today.

 Eastern Shore bowling alley has been redesigned to allow complete wheelchair access

 By Bill Kerbin, Staff Writer Worcester County Times